What makes a theme, a theme?

 Editing a Page Builder template

-Flex works on the principle of building Page Builder layouts that can be inserted anywhere, be it in the header widget region, footer widget region, or anywhere really.
-These Page Builder layouts are called Templates.
+Flex works on the principle of building Page Builder pages that can be inserted anywhere, be it in the header widget region, footer widget region, or anywhere really.
+These Page Builder pages are called Templates.
 You can see your current list of templates by navigating to “My Content > Templates”.
 You edit a template in the same manner as you’d edit any other Page Builder enabled page.

 Assigning a template to a widget region